CrystalRae90/Stock-Analysis/README.md

         Next i

 When running this method and setting the values once the loops were complete, we were able to achieve the results to show the below.
-Total time to run the 2018 Script was 2.1875 seconds.
+Total time to run the 2018 Code was 2.1875 seconds.

 ![All_Stocks_Results_2018.png](Resources/All_Stocks_Results_2018.png)

 <kbd>![VBA_Challenge_2018.png](Resources/VBA_Challenge_2018.PNG)<kbd>

-## 2018 Refactored Script
+### 2018 Refactored Code

-Unlike the 2018 Script, the 2018 Refactored Script uses multiple arrays to increase the efficiency of the code.
+Unlike the 2018 Code, the 2018 Refactored Code uses multiple arrays to increase the efficiency of the code.
 The Ticker Volumes, Starting and Ending Prices were previous set as indivual variables.
 In this new script, we have set them to also be arrays similar to tickers.
 We also introduced a new variable called *TickerIndex* to be used later on as the index of the arrays.

       Dim TickerIndex As Single